 Join Our Free Travel Miles & Points Facebook Group

-Since this endeavor involves leveraging credit card debt for a specific purpose, banks will only ordinarily approve applicants that they know will be responsible clients.
+Since this endeavor involves leveraging credit card debt for a specific purpose, banks will only ordinarily approve applicants they know will be responsible clients.

 Here’s a litmus test to determine if your profile is compatible with leveraging travel miles and points: